 Suggested Consent Language Describing the CoC Protections

 If the researcher obtains informed consent for research covered by a Certificate of Confidentiality, NIH expects that the researcher will tell participants about the protections afforded by the Certificate and any exceptions to that protection.
 Sample consent language describing the protections, limitations and exceptions afforded by a Certificate is below.
-Researchers may adapt the language to the needs of the research participants and to the subject matter of the study.
-However, the language used must cover the basic points noted below.
+Researchers should adapt the language to the needs of the research participants and to the subject matter of the study.
+The language should cover the basic points noted below.

 It also may be necessary to include language relating to Certificates as part of the statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained as required by 45 CFR 46.
 In addition, researchers and their institutions should review boilerplate language about confidentiality and data security that is routinely included in consent forms to ensure that it is consistent with the protections of the Certificate of Confidentiality and the intentions of the researchers and institutions to use these protections as necessary.